Ralph Lauren – Short Biography

 The young Ralph took on an after-school job and was able to buy expensive, stylish suits.
-Being a stickler for quality not quantity earned him a reputation as a trendsetter among his contemporaries.
+Being a stickler for quality not quantity earned him a reputation as a trendsetter among his peers.

 In the succeeding years, he studied at the New York City College but left after a couple of years, serving in the US Army from 1962 to 1964.